aczietlow/hugo-blog/content/posts/2025/go-fs-package.md

 ```

-We could test with the following
+We could test with the following:

 ```go
 func TestLoadConfigValidFile(t *testing.T) {